Hywel-Stoakes/hywel.stoakes/content/project/deep-learning.md

 date = "2016-04-27"

 # Project title.
-title = "Aerodynamics"
+title = "Deep-Learning and Speech"

 # Project summary to display on homepage.
-summary = "Speech Aerodynamics in Australian Languages"
+summary = "Speech and Machine Learning for Under-documented Languages"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["aerodynamics"]
+tags = ["deep-learning"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""